Douglasshuai/effective-cpp/README.md

 item2: prefer consts, enums, and inlines to #defines
 item3: use const whenever possible
-item4: make sure that objects are initialized before
+item4: make sure that objects are initialized before they're used
 item5: know what functions c++ silently writes and calls
 item6: explicitly disallow the use of compiler-generated functions you do not want
 item7: declare destructors virtual in polymorphic base classes